alphagov/rails-starter-app/README.md

 # Rails Starter Template Application
-This is a Ruby on Rails template using the latest Gov design styles: https://design-system.service.gov.uk/get-started/
+This is a Ruby on Rails template using GOV.UK Design System styles: https://design-system.service.gov.uk/get-started/

 ## Setting up the app in development